extratone/bilge/drafts/On Drafts and Obsidian.md

 ## Sending

 For instance, with a single keyboard shortcut (`^M`,) I can send the full contents of my current draft to an email address of my choice without leaving the app.
+Using an Email-to-Post address (which *The Psalms* does in fact have,) this would mean publishing with that single shortcut.
 The same also applies to sending via SMS (`⌥M`, if you care to know.)[^4] I was able to configure these vie the public [Mail Action Wizard](https://tools.getdrafts.com/wizards/mail) and [Messages Action Wizard](https://tools.getdrafts.com/wizards/message), respectively, and they work across iOS, iPadOS and macOS, out of the box, incredibly.
 I also used the latter to configure an action which sends messages to my [Family Tech Support iMessage group](https://bilge.world/ios-15-family-review) - a mix of 10 digit phone numbers and email addresses - astonishingly easily.
 It sends messages with the current draft title as the subject line and the body text as the message body.

 ![Sending Drafts from iMessage](https://user-images.githubusercontent.com/43663476/154845607-1dc5e1c5-759a-4030-84ab-d609491f7acb.png)